 For a one-pot meal, the chicken and apples are definitely satisfying enough to be enjoyed without a “side”.
 In that case, I’d recommend a loaf of crusty bread to dip into the sauce.
 (You won’t want to waste a drop of it, trust me!)

 I find that this dish is best enjoyed the day it’s made.
 Leftovers can certainly be reheated, but they won’t have quite the same “oomph” as when the sauce and chicken are fresh.

 Hard Cider Braised Chicken

-- 2 apples , peeled, cored, and cut into 8 wedges*
+- 3 medium Fuji apples , peeled, cored, and cut into 8 wedges each

 - kosher salt and freshly ground pepper

-Pour off all but 2 tablespoons of fat from the pan.
-Add apple wedges and sauté over medium-high heat until just beginning to brown around the edges, about 2 minutes.
-Transfer to a small bowl and set aside.
-Add shallots and bacon to the pan and cook 3-5 minutes, until the fat is rendered from the bacon and the shallots are soft.
+- Pour off all but 2 tablespoons of fat from the pan.
+Add apple wedges and shallots, and sauté over medium-high heat until apples are just beginning to brown around the edges, about 4-5 minutes.
+Add garlic and cook until fragrant, 1 minute.

 - Stir in flour and cook for 1-2 minutes.
 Pour in hard cider and chicken broth, scraping the brown bits from the bottom of the pan.
 Stir in Dijon and grainy mustards, all but 2 tablespoons of the reserved bacon, ½ teaspoon kosher salt, and ½ teaspoon black pepper.

 - Add the chicken and any accumulated chicken juices back to the pan, skin side up.
 Nestle the chicken thighs into the apples and sauce, but don't fully submerge them.
 Bake for 20-35 minutes (depending on the size of the chicken thighs), until the sauce is bubbling and the chicken registers 170-175 degrees F away from the bone.